MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_receive_from.md

 The datagram was truncated because the size of the datagram was larger than the size of the
        buffer that is specified by the
        <i>Buffer</i> parameter.

+#### MSG_CTRUNC

+The control information data was truncated because the number of bytes of control information
+       was greater than the size of the buffer that is specified by the
+       <i>ControlInfo</i> parameter.

 ### -param Irp [in, out]